 Growth Engineering: What advice would you give for L&D departments seeking a successful mobile learning launch?

-When launching a mobile learning solution, you may need to work with IT, you may need to work with marketing and you may need to work with your comms team.
+When launching a mobile learning solution, you may need to work with IT, marketing or even your comms team.
 Here at Delta Air Lines, we had to work with all these other functions within the organisation to get a seat at the table and earn space on our team’s devices.

-In that sense, the key to success is good knowledge of the way things work within your organisation and good working relationships with those who can help you navigate this environment.
+In that sense, the key to success is good knowledge of the way things work within your organisation.
+Similarly, a good working relationships with those who can help you navigate this environment is essential.

 There are also a lot of small considerations you need to make.
 For instance, how do you design an app icon that is easily noticed by your employees, to ensure they don’t forget it’s there.
 This kind of skill often lies outside of our capacity as learning designers.
 In this sense, one of the challenges is embracing new skill-sets, or further building out those partnerships, as mentioned earlier.